teamorchard/react-mt-svg-lines/README.md

 react-mt-svg-lines
 ==================

-*NOTE: Still experimenting, not ready for "public consumption"...*
+*NOTE: In progress, not ready for "public consumption"...*

 ### Bring your SVGs to life
 A wrapper component that lets you trigger "animated lines" in your SVGs.
-Use it to add visual interest to status icons, loading spinners, diagrams, schematics, or just any fun stuff!
+Use it to add visual interest to status icons, diagrams, schematics, loading spinners, or just any fun stuff!
+Have a look at the [demo](http://moarwick.github.io/react-mt-svg-lines)

 ### How it works
 The component wraps an SVG as `children` and generates the required CSS to animate the `stroke-dashoffset` property on every `path` element inside (you can exclude specific paths).
 For a description of the technique, see [CSS-Tricks](https://css-tricks.com/svg-line-animation-works/).